Gatsby Without the 'E': Crafting Lipograms with LLMs: Evaluation Methods

 \subsection{Ablation Study}

 To better understand how each part of our lipogram generation pipeline contributes to the final output, we systematically removed components and observed the effects on the first 200 paragraphs.
 Table~\ref{tab:ablation_studies} presents the results.
 Finetuning on paraphrase data proved important to downstream performance.
 Finetuning keeps the generated text semantically close to the original and reducing odd, out-of-place (OOV) words.
-Moreover, readability worsened to -2.21, showing the importance of finetuning for maintaining both the semantic integrity and overall quality of the text.
-On the flip side, removing multiselection and beamsearch led only to a slight reduction in similarity to 0.68, suggesting that while these methods are beneficial, their impact is not as pronounced as finetuning.
+Moreover, readability difficulty increased to -2.21, showing the importance of finetuning for maintaining both the semantic integrity and overall quality of the text.
+Removing multiselection and beamsearch also led the reduction in similarity to 0.42.
 Excluding post-processing resulted in a marginal increase in the similarity score by 0.01 but caused a higher OOV percentage of 36.53\% and more grammatical mistakes (2.37\%).